glihm/kipt/README.md

 # Kipt (Ki powered Starknet scripting)

-Kipt is leverage the simplicity of Lua scripts to manage Starknet contracts.
+Kipt is leveraging the simplicity of Lua scripts to manage Starknet contracts using `starknet-rs` under the hood.
 With few lines, you can declare, deploy, invoke and call contracts.

 The main focus of Kipt is to be used in the CI, without the need